Updated: Apr 22

 At this point in the ritual, my higher self kicks in to help me through the pain of what I've read and heard and reminds me that no problem can be solved at the level that it was created.
 I must elevate my consciousness and lift myself to the level of the answer.
 So after a good cry, doing some more Qigong and spending time sending love and gratitude to those who made sacrifices for me (while asking them for guidance), I step outside, hop into my lounge chair (or lie down on the grass or hop in a hammock), and practice the Sky Meditation for at least 30 minutes.

-I created a very unprofessional and modest video that was extremely short so that I could post it on social media and share with loved ones.
+I created a very modest video that was extremely short so that I could post it on social media and share with loved ones.
 My Sky Meditation video is meant to help you memorize the technique (which is simple) so that you'll do the practice consistently (which can be challenging).
 I go through the technique quickly in the video, but please slow down between transitions from clouds to sky (at least one minute on each focus area).
 In addition to teaching you to transcend thoughts so that you can make the best decisions for yourself and others, the Sky Meditation also improves mental focus and acuity.
 It calms and centers you and opens the door to gain wisdom from and heal your ancestral line.
 I hope you'll memorize the technique and practice the Sky Meditation often.
 Healing our world begins with healing ourselves. #BeWellAndRadiant #HealNourishRise #MasterYourLife #BMeAllIn #leaninwithlove